meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `due_date`: Return issues that have no due date, are overdue, or whose due date is this week, this month, or between two weeks ago and next month.
 Accepts: 0 (no due date), overdue, week, month, next_month_and_previous_two_weeks.
 (Introduced in GitLab 13.3)
     - [ ] `iids`: Return only the issues having the given iid
     - [ ] `in`: Modify the scope of the search attribute. title, description, or a string joining them with comma.
 Default is title,description
+    - [ ] `issue_type`: Filter to a given type of issue.
+One of issue, incident, or test_case.
+(Introduced in GitLab 13.12)
     - [ ] `iteration_id`: Return issues assigned to the given iteration ID.
 None returns issues that do not belong to an iteration.
 Any returns issues that belong to an iteration.
 Mutually exclusive with iteration_title.
-(Introduced in GitLab Starter 13.6)
+(Introduced in GitLab 13.6)
     - [ ] `iteration_title`: Return issues assigned to the iteration with the given title.
 Similar to iteration_id and mutually exclusive with iteration_id.
-(Introduced in GitLab Starter 13.6)
+(Introduced in GitLab 13.6)
-    - [ ] `milestone`: The milestone title.
-None lists all issues with no milestone.
-Any lists all issues that have an assigned milestone.
     - [ ] `labels`: Comma-separated list of label names, issues must have all labels to be returned.
 None lists all issues with no labels.
 Any lists all issues with at least one label.
 No+Label (Deprecated) lists all issues with no labels.
 Predefined names are case-insensitive.
     - [ ] `milestone`: The milestone title.
 None lists all issues with no milestone.
 Any lists all issues that have an assigned milestone.
     - [ ] `my_reaction_emoji`: Return issues reacted by the authenticated user by the given emoji.
 None returns issues not given a reaction.
 Any returns issues given at least one reaction.
 (Introduced in GitLab 10.0)
     - [ ] `non_archived`: Return issues only from non-archived projects.
 If false, the response returns issues from both archived and non-archived projects.
 Default is true.
 (Introduced in GitLab 13.0)
     - [ ] `not`: Return issues that do not match the parameters supplied.
-Accepts: labels, milestone, author_id, author_username, assignee_id, assignee_username, my_reaction_emoji
+Accepts: assignee_id, assignee_username, author_id, author_username, iids, iteration_id, iteration_title, labels, milestone, and weight.
     - [ ] `order_by`: Return issues ordered by created_at, updated_at, priority, due_date, relative_position, label_priority, milestone_due, popularity, weight fields.
 Default is created_at
     - [ ] `scope`: Return issues for the given scope: created_by_me, assigned_to_me or all.
 Defaults to created_by_me For versions before 11.0, use the now deprecated created-by-me or assigned-to-me scopes instead.
 (Introduced in GitLab 9.5.
 Changed to snake_case in GitLab 11.0)
     - [ ] `search`: Search issues against their title and description